vickyluewho/vickyluewho/README.md

 - 👋 Hi, I’m @vickyluewho
-- 👀 I’m interested in learning how to add mods into video games
+- 👀 I’m interested in learning how to create mods in video games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on video game mods
 - 📫 How to reach me ...

 <!---